 Camille Hoffman uses materials collected from childhood and her everyday life to craft imaginary landscapes that are grounded in accumulation, rehabilitation, personal narrative, and historical critique.
 Taking inspiration from the Philippine weaving and storytelling traditions of her ancestors on the islands and on American soil, she combines paint with found landscapes to reveal seamless yet textured transcultural contradictions.

-Jun 1, 5:30 PM: Artist’s Panel with artist Camille Hoffman in conversation with Ryan Buyco, Associate Professor of the Ethnic Studies Department at Cal Poly and moderated by Lydia Heberling, Assistant Professor of English and Indigenous Studies at Cal Poly.
-Free and open to the public, but seating is limited to 40 participants.
-RSVP required: click here to reserve your seat.
+Jun 1, 5:30 PM: Artist’s Panel with artist Camille Hoffman in conversation with Ryan Buyco, Assistant Professor of Ethnic Studies at Cal Poly and moderated by Lydia Heberling, Assistant Professor of Ethnic Studies at Cal Poly.
+A recording of the panel is available to view here.

 Jun 11, 11 AM: Ribbon cutting of Camille Hoffman’s sculpture on SLOMA’s Mission Plaza lawn.
 Stick around for a special Second Saturdays family art-making activity related to the exhibition.
 Both events are free and open to the public.

 Jun 18, 9:30 AM: Moving Meditation in the Gray Wing with Jevon Rowden. $10 entry fee.
 Limited to 30 participants.

 Jul 16, 9:30 AM: Yoga in the Gallery with Cecily Furlong. $10 registration fee.
 Limited to 30 participants.
 Sign up here!

 Want to read more about Camille Hoffman’s art?
 Here is a list of media mentions and interviews.